tiagobento/prototypes/bee/KNOWN_ISSUES.md

   - Closing HitPolicySelector without pressing Esc (e.g. clicking outside) breaks keyboard shortcuts like Backspace, Ctrl+C etc.
 - UX:
   - Pasting expressions error handling.
+  - Add resizer handles to all column headers.
   - Arrow-right on upper headers goes beyond the limit.
 Limit is correct using headerGroups.
   - Navigate, with keyboard, to headers on multiple levels.
   - Dead keys (e.g. ˜ˆ´¨) are not triggering edit mode correctly on table cells.